 If you decide to withdraw the PRRA request, then the government won’t review your case voluntarily.

 Any unfavourable decision by IRB on your refugee application could result in a 12-month ban for a PRRA.
 If you apply for a PRRA to IRCC and refuse your application, the 12-month ban applies to you.
 Adverse decisions include rejection, abandonment and withdrawal.
-Of course, citizens of certain countries could use PRRA without the 12-months ban.
+Of course, citizens of certain countries could use PRRA without the 12-month ban.
 IRCC publishes the names of these countries on their website.
 For example, if you are a Venezuelan citizen who received an unfavourable decision between August 20, 2018, and August 19, 2019, you do not need to wait for 12 months.

 A typical pre-removal risk assessment application includes the following documents and forms: